Woodcot Community Preschool

 - How will early years setting/school/college staff support my child/young person?

 At Woodcot Pre-school, new Parents are provided with a parent pack that outlines all policies and procedures used within the setting.
 We have access to a smaller room, where the key person will provide 1:1 or small groups, depending on the individual needs of the child.
 Questionnaires are sent out on an annual basis to parents, to help us monitor the efficiency of service at pre-school that we provide.
-SfYC are located on the same site as Woodcot Pre-school where help and advice will be sought about any child we have concerns about.
-Our SENCo Officer will seek advice from the Area INCo, advisory teachers, speech and language, and any other agencies that maybe required to suit the individual needs of the child.
+Our SENCo (Special Educational Needs Coordinator) will seek advice from the Inclusion Setting Support Officers (ISSO), advisory teachers, speech and language, and any other agencies that maybe required to suit the individual needs of the child.
 Woodcot Pre-schools keyworkers will work with the child and parents to implement the next steps which will be included in their learning journeys.
+We will regularly review children's progress to ensure we are meeting their needs.

 - How will the curriculum be matched to my child's/young person's needs?

 Key workers will use regular observations, using different methods to monitor each child’s learning.
 Woodcot Pre-school provides a rich, stimulating environment which includes free flow play both inside and outside that encourages exploration and investigation for all children.
-We encourage child led activities that reflects the individual child’s characteristics of learning, I.E. P’s are used to plan and monitor individual children’s needs are being addressed and met.
+We encourage child led activities that reflects the individual child’s characteristics of effective learning.
+If children require extra support plans will put in place so are children are monitored on regular intervals that ensures children’s needs are being addressed and met.
 All children’s needs are used in our planning and is always displayed within Pre-school for everyone to see.
-Here at Woodcot Pre-school we use P.R.A.Ms to monitor children’s progress and record any areas of learning for the individual child and enhance our practise where needed.
+Here at Woodcot Pre-school we use Tapestry and ECAT (every child a talker) to monitor children’s progress and record any areas of learning for the individual child and enhance our practise where needed.
+We will implement the use of different tracking tool if a child presents with additional needs as this ensures we are differentiating our curriculum to meet the individual child's needs.

 - How will both you and I know how my child/young person is doing and how will you help me to support my child's/young person's learning?